Activités estivales gratuites autour de Winnipeg

 Library programs

 Winnipeg Public Library branches run a wide variety of free programs.
-The calendar is always being updated with new offerings.
+The calendar is always being updated with new offerings, or you can check out What’s On for program listings.

 If you can't make it down to a branch to take out a book, you can also explore the digital library.